alekswael/pretrained_cnn_fashion_classification/README.md

 - You should write code which trains a classifier on this dataset using a *pretrained CNN like VGG16*
 - Save the training and validation history plots
 - Save the classification report
+---

 ## About the project
-This repo contains code for finetuning a pretrained convolutional neural network, and conducting a 15-label image classification task.
+This repo contains code for finetuning a pretrained convolutional neural network (VGG16), and conducting a 15-label image classification task.

 ### Data
 The data used in the project is the [Indo fashion dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) available on Kaggle.
 The dataset consists of ~106K images displaying 15 unique cloth categories.
 The data is pre-split into a training, test and validation set.
-Make sure to download and structure the data is shown in the `repository structure` segment.
+Make sure to download and structure the data as shown in the `repository structure` segment.

 ### Model
 The `VGG16` model was used.
 The model is 16 layers deep, and has approx 138 million parameters and is trained on the ImageNet dataset. [(source)](https://medium.com/@mygreatlearning/everything-you-need-to-know-about-vgg16-7315defb5918).